“My Dearest BioWare:

 “What if I let you romance Harding?”

 A gasp escaped my lips before I could catch it.

 “What if I let you explore Tevinter?”
 He took my hand in his—how had he swooped in so close?—and entwined our fingers.
 “Unearth ancient Kossith culture that calls all the teachings of the Qun into question?”

 I whimpered softly as his lips brushed mine.

 “Maker’s breath, but you’re beautiful,” he breathed.

-And I was lost.
+And I was lost all over again.

 Mother, geek, executive assistant sith, gamer, writer, lazy succubus, blogger, bibliophile.
 Not necessarily in that order.